 By: Selected with an Introduction by Dianne L. Oliver

-Dorothee Soelle, who died in 2003, was one of the most creative and prophetic German theologians of the post-war generation whose work was shaped by the memory of war, the Holocaust, and totalitarianism.
+Dorothee Soelle (1929-2003) was one of the most creative and prophetic German theologians of the post-war generation whose work was shaped by the memory of war, the Holocaust, and totalitarianism.
 In her ""political theology,"" which joined a strong mystical dimension with a concern for the challenges of History, she integrated feminism, ecology, a witness for peace, and global solidarity.

 Dianne L. Oliver is senior vice presdient for academic programs and faculty affairs / co-provost, St. Catherine University, St. Paul, MN.